ChHarding/Google-Books-API-Textbook-Search_amandahallman/project_spec.md

 The general interface [after the user has logged in] will be a web application (browser) using Flask, but I would start with a jupyter notebook.
 The application will have a search bar located at the top of the page, the user's profile in the upper-right corner of the page, and recommended books categorized by subject shown in the center of the application.
-Under the search bar would be an icon to upload a file, such as a PDF or Word Document, in order for the system to retrieve information for the course.
-Located near the bottom of the page will be pre-filled links with different subjects
+Under the search bar would be an icon to upload a file, such as a PDF or Word Document, in order for the system to retrieve information for a course.
-(i.e., Math, Biology, Human-Computer Interaction) that take you to the recommended books upon selection.
 The user should be able to filter/refine the search parameters by setting the date, subject, type (textbook or book), and/or author.
 By default, the most popular (or purchased, used, etc.) books from 1990 - present would be shown.

 The primary stakeholders of this application will be college or university students taking courses, and the secondary stakeholders will be college or university faculty members who want